General Information About Granite

 White Granite

-Granite worktops offer several benefits compared to other countertop materials.
-They are straightforward to clean and maintain with just regular wiping or mild soap solutions.
-Unlike some manufactured surfaces such as quartz or solid surface materials, granite doesn’t easily show fingerprints.
+Granite worktops have several benefits over other types of countertops.
+They are easy to clean and maintain just by regular cleaning and with simple soap and water.
+Unlike some manufactured surfaces, such as quartz or solid surfaces, granite surfaces don't easily show fingerprints.

 What is White Granite?